Authentication

 ### Endpoint Migration

-Travelport has implemented new security and identity management standards across its products and services.
-As part of this initiative, Travelport has updated all authentication and authorization endpoints for all TripServices APIs (listed immediately above), and provided new credentials to all customers.
+In late 2025/early 2026.
+Travelport implemented new security and identity management standards across its products and services.
+As part of this initiative, Travelport updated all authentication and authorization endpoints for all TripServices APIs (listed immediately above), and provided new credentials to all customers.

 The deprecated authentication endpoints are: